 Park perks: Fans swear it’s Melbourne’s most beautiful park.

 Pack your picnic: Grab some fancy mousse cakes and as many cheesecake macarons as you can carry from Macarons Fine Patisserie (80 Glenferrie Rd, Malvern).
 Get the savoury snacks from tapas restaurant L’Olivo (171 Waverley Rd, East Malvern).
-There’s a Dan Murphy’s not far from the park (2-8 Edsall St, Malvern), but if you’ve got a designated driver handy, head to the Tasting Table to take advantage of their incredible cellar and the option to try before you buy.
+There’s a Dan Murphy’s not far from the park too (2-8 Edsall St, Malvern) if you feel like a park tipple.

 Park perks: All kinds of learning for nature nerds including sustainability classes at the Eco Centre.